digipolisantwerp/embeddable-widgets_module_js/README.md

 ###### scrollTo(yPos: Numer, tag: String)

 `scrollTo` is a property that is by default passed on to the component.
-When called from the component it is required to pass the yPosition the tag.
+When called from the component it is required to pass the yPosition and the tag.
 The tag can be found on the `props.tag` property.
 By default the widget framework will scroll the parent to the position passed.

 You can however overwrite the `scrollTo` property to handle the scroll yourself for example to compensate collapsable headers.